rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/check-types/agent-check-type-ref.rst

 Metrics
 ~~~~~~~~~~~~

 Available metrics are determined by the plugin.
+The plugin can send up to fifty
-Up to 50 unique metrics can be sent by the plugin at a time.
+unique metrics at a time.

 **Community Plugin Repository**